rust-lang/book/nostarch/chapter07.md

 * An *absolute path* starts from a crate root by using a crate name or a literal `crate`.
-* A *relative path* starts from the current module and uses `self`, `super`, or another identifier in the current module.
+* A *relative path* starts from the current module and uses `self`, `super`, or an identifier in the current module.

 Both absolute and relative paths are followed by one or more identifiers separated by double colons (`::`).